tkhenghong/auth/README.md

 # Read Me First
 The following was discovered as part of building this project:

-* The following dependencies are not known to work with Spring Native: 'Spring Boot DevTools, Spring Configuration Processor, Spring HATEOAS, Spring Integration, Cloud Bus, Zipkin Client, Eureka Discovery Client, Prometheus, Gateway, OpenFeign, Cloud Stream, Resilience4J'.
-As a result, your application may not work as expected.

 # Getting Started

 ### Reference Documentation